marciogualtieri/Clojure-SICP/README.md

 ## License

-Copyright © 2015 BeeDeeWiki Enterprises
+Copyright © 2015 Beewii Enterprises

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.